OpenBankProject/API-Manager/README.md

 This is a Django project to manage the Open Bank Project API via API Calls.

 To use this app, you need to authenticate against a sandbox where you have to have registered an account beforehand.
 Currently, you can enable or disable consumers.

+# Installation (development):
-In simplest form, for using this app, must be run OBP-API(
+### These steps are for using this app locally:

-# Installation (development)
-Create a new folder e.g. OpenBankProject and cd there.
-In the next step, git clone https://github.com/OpenBankProject/API-Manager.git . \ For running API-Manager, should be login in API-Explorer (https://apiexplorersandbox.openbankproject.com).
-Redirect to API-Manager or login in API-Manager, need to be register in OBP-APi for get the Consumer  Key.
-At the end, OBP-API, API-Manager and API-Explorer should be running together.
+1. Create a new folder e.g. OpenBankProject and cd there.
+2. In the next step, git clone https://github.com/OpenBankProject/API-Manager.git .
-It is assumed that the git checkout resides inside a project directory, e.g. inside `/var/www/apimanager` and thus to be found at `/var/www/apimanager/API-Manager`.
+3. It is assumed that the git checkout resides inside a project directory, e.g. inside `/var/www/apimanager` and thus to be found at `/var/www/apimanager/API-    Manager`.
-Paths below are relative to this README.
+4. Paths below are relative to this README.
 Files produced during installation or at runtime should be outside the git checkout, but inside the project directory, except for Django's local settings.
 The directory tree might look like:

 ```bash